What is The Greyhound Protection Act?

 What is a microchip?

 A microchip is a form of permanent identification.
-A radio transmitter about the size of a grain of rice, it is injected under the skin over the pet's shoulder area.
+About the size of a grain of rice, it is injected under the skin over the pet's shoulder area.

-Many of the animals that come to the DPVHS are stray.
-Without any identification, they are unlikely to ever be reunited with their family.
+Many of the animals that come to the Shelter are stray.
+Without any identification, they are very unlikely to ever be reunited with their family.
 Nationally, only 2% of cats who are admitted to an animal shelter without ID tags are reunited with their family; odds for dogs are poor, too.
-Since animals frequently lose their collars/tags, a microchip ensures that you can be reunited with your pet should he become lost.
+Since animals frequently lose their collars/tags, a microchip ensures that you can be reunited with your pet should they become lost.

 How does it work?

-Each microchip is encoded with a unique number and can only be read with a specially designed scanner.
-The scanner must be in contact with the pet to read the chip; unfortunately, the microchips do not work like LoJack—they cannot be used to track the location of your missing animal.
+Each chip is encoded with a unique number and can only be read with a specially designed scanner.
+The scanner must be in contact with the pet to read the chip; unfortunately, the microchips do not work like LoJack - they cannot be used to track where your missing animal is.
 Your pet must be physically scanned to find the chip.
-When a veterinary hospital, animal control officer, or animal shelter scans a stray animal and discovers a microchip, they call a toll-free number, which is available 24 hours a day, 365 days a year.
-The hotline operator gives the finder your name and contact information.
+When a chip is scanned in a stray pet, the finder calls HomeAgain's toll-free number which is available 24 hours a day, 365 days a year.
+The HomeAgain operator gives the finder your name and contact information.

 Who has microchip scanners?

 Animal shelters, veterinarians, and some animal control officers.
-The Dakin Pioneer Valley Humane Society, MSPCA, and Thomas J. O’Connor Animal Control Center scan all incoming animals to check for microchips.
+The Dakin Animal Shelter, Pioneer Valley Humane Society, and MSPCA scan all incoming animals to check for microchips.

 What if someone finds my pet, but doesn't bring him/her to a shelter?